lokesh-keyan/ckad-prep/chapter_2_configuration/9_taints_tolerations.md

 - Tolerations allow pods to be scheduled on tainted nodes
 - Use taints to dedicate nodes for specific workloads
 - NoExecute effect can evict existing pods that don't tolerate the taint

+Kubernetes matches tolerations and taints strictly by effect.

+If a pod has a toleration with the wrong effect, it won’t work.

+You can add multiple tolerations to a pod to handle multiple taints.

+## To remove a taint
+kubectl taint nodes node01 env:NoSchedule-